cardano-foundation/docs-cardano-org/explainers/cardano-explainers/smart-contract-exp.md

-What is a Smart Contract?
+## What is a Smart Contract? ##
-A smart contract is an automated agreement, written in code, that tracks, verifies, and executes the binding transactions of a contract between various parties.
+A smart contract is an automated digital agreement, written in code, that tracks, verifies, and executes the binding transactions of a contract between various parties.
 The transactions of the contract are automatically executed by the smart contract code when predetermined conditions are met.
+Essentially, a smart contract is a short program whose inputs and outputs are transactions on a blockchain.

 Smart contracts are self executing and reliable and do not require the actions or presence of third parties.
 The smart contract code is stored on, and distributed across, a decentralised blockchain network, making it transparent and irreversible.